ncRNA-lab/Cucumber-HSVd/README.md

 ### Scripts

+This section provides the scripts that generate the tables mentioned in the previous section.

 - SRNAnome: Script used to perform differential expression analysis of small RNAs.
-- Transcriptome: Script used to perform differential expression analysis of transcripts.
 - Methylome: Script used to perform differential methylation analysis.

-This section provides the scripts that generate the tables mentioned in the previous section.
+Transcriptome folder doesn't exist because  because the web-based platform Galaxy was used to perform differential expression analysis of transcripts.